JWST Advanced Deep Extragalactic Survey (JADES) Data Release 5: Photometrically Selected Galaxy Candidates at z > 8: Discussion

-Notably, all of the photometric redshifts we measure are biased high compared to the spectroscopic redshifts ($\langle \Delta z = z_a - z_{\mathrm{spec}} \rangle = 0.39$), similar to the offsets seen in \KHZ{}, \citet{arrabalharo2023b}, \citet{fujimoto2023}, \citet{finkelstein2024}, \citet{willott2024}, and other high-redshift samples.
-This trend is thought to arise from the presence of both Lyman-damping wings in the IGM, and strong DLA absorption in the CGM surrounding these sources, causing the turnover in the Lyman-$\alpha$ break to smooth out in a way not accounted for by the templates and CGM prescription in \texttt{EAZY}.
+The secondary origin of the photometric redshifts being biased high, seen most notably at $z > 9$, is the presence of both Lyman-damping wings in the IGM, and strong DLA absorption in the CGM surrounding these sources, causing the turnover in the Lyman-$\alpha$ break to smooth out in a way not accounted for by the templates and CGM prescription in \texttt{EAZY}.
 This effect is discussed in multiple studies, including \citet{chen2024b}, \citet{umeda2024}, \citet{heintz2024}, \citet{deugenio2024a}, \citet{heintz2025}, and \citet{hainline2024c}.
 At fixed hydrogen column density N$_{\mathrm{H}}$, this effect increases linearly with redshift, which leads to an increase with the photometric redshift offset at higher redshifts.
 In addition, this $\Delta z$ bias is larger as N$_{\mathrm{H}}$ increases.

-To further explore the strength of this effect, \citet{asada2025} derived an empirical prescription for the strength of the DLA as a function of redshift through fits to sources at $z > 6$ in the CAnadian NIRISS Unbiased Cluster Survey \citep[CANUCS; ][]{willott2022}.
+To further explore the strength of this effect, \citet{asada2025} derived an empirical prescription for the strength of the DLA as a function of redshift through fits to sources at $z > 6$ in the CANUCS survey.
 They derive a series of transmission curves, and demonstrate how DLA strength increases at higher redshift, and accounting for this effect results in a significant improvement in the photometric redshifts compared to their sample of spectroscopic redshifts.
 In this prescription, they assume that the column density of neutral hydrogen in the CGM ($N_{\mathrm{HI, CGM}}$) around galaxies increases significantly from $\log{(N_{\mathrm{HI, CGM}})} \sim 19.8$ cm$^{-2}$ at $z = 6$ to a plateau of $\log{(N_{\mathrm{HI, CGM}})} = 21.5$ cm$^{-2}$ at $z > 9$.
 As seen in Figure 2 in \citet{asada2025}, there is a large scatter on the actual measurements of $N_{\mathrm{HI, CGM}}$ for spectroscopically confirmed sources at $z > 6$, and we can use the spectroscopic sample we have assembled to explore the accuracy of this CGM correction.

 To that end, the \citet{asada2025} prescription was recently incorporated within \texttt{EAZY}, and we re-fit our sources assuming these updated transmission curves.
 We plot the updated photometric redshifts in the right panel of Figure \ref{fig:spec_z_vs_redshift}.
 Overall, the offset is improved, with $\langle \Delta z \rangle = 0.16$, largely driven by the sources at $z_{\mathrm{spec}} < 9$.
 A few sources have updated photometric redshifts that push them significantly lower than their spectroscopic redshifts when we include the \citet{asada2025} prescription.
 As is discussed in \citet{hainline2024c}, DLAs are not observed in all high-redshift galaxies, and the one-size-fits-all approach, which assumes a column density of hydrogen as a function of redshift, will sometimes overcorrect the photometric redshifts.